Our Purpose

 Late Fee

-Teams who register past the registration deadline date will be subject to a late fee of (TBD) on top of the registration fee.
-Extensions will not be given for late fee payments.
+Teams who register past the registration deadline date will be subject to a late fee of $150 on top of the registration fee.
+This late fee extension will be applied for one week past the original deadline date.
+Teams will not be accepted after the late fee deadline passes.
 This is implemented to ensure that we maintain an organized and efficient registration process.

 Registration Deadlines